-The entire doctoral studies will be accompanied by the interdisciplinary "studium integrale", which encompasses for example multidisciplinary lectures and courses that will also be open for members of other faculties in the WWU.
+The entire doctoral studies are accompanied by the interdisciplinary "studium integrale", which encompasses for example multidisciplinary lectures and courses and that is also open for members of other faculties in the WWU.

-The three-year teaching program will furthermore include regular meetings in order to facilitate scientific and personal exchange.
+The three-year teaching program furthermore includes regular meetings in order to facilitate scientific and personal exchange.

-The education program will be structured into three periods, according to years one to three of the PhD-projects.
-During the first period doctoral students will be trained in a cross-disciplinary manner, participating in courses within and outside their faculties and visiting labs of other disciplines, in order to facilitate the interdisciplinary approach of each student and to promote contacts between the labs.
+The education program is structured into three periods, according to years one to three of the PhD-projects.
+During the first period doctoral students are trained in a cross-disciplinary manner, participating in courses within and outside their faculties and visiting labs of other disciplines, in order to facilitate the interdisciplinary approach of each student and to promote contacts between the labs.
 The second period is meant to increase the student's scientific communication skills and includes for example topic group work and contributions to conferences.
-Owing to the large diversity of possible careers, the third period will be divided into three main tracks (academia, industry, and society) and will be shaped according to the students' individual plans and inclinations.
+Owing to the large diversity of possible careers, the third period is divided into three main tracks (academia, industry, and society) and is shaped according to the students' individual plans and inclinations.

-The training program will be complemented by project-oriented training in the respective research groups, where the doctoral students will be fully integrated members.
+The training program is complemented by project-oriented training in the respective research groups, where the doctoral students are fully integrated members.

-An overview of the Qualification program

-of the MGSE is shown in Fig. 1.
+An overview of the Qualification program of the MGSE is shown in Fig. 1.